andkrau/NuanceResurrection/Readme.txt

 Joystick support:

-The keyboard may be used to control Controller slots 0 and 1 using the following keys:
+By default, the keyboard may be used to control Controller slots 0 and 1 using the following keys:

 A: Button Start
 S: Button Nuon/Z